-DRAFT MNST 5125 Introduction to Pastoral Care and Counseling North Park Theological Seminary 2022 Summer Intensive 3 credit hours Full Dates:
+MNST 5125 Introduction to Pastoral Care and Counseling

+North Park Theological Seminary 2025 Summer Intensive 3 credit hours Full Course Dates May 19th-July 11th In person Intensive: June 2nd-June 7th
-June 6th-June 10th

-9am-5pm

-1 hour lunch break
+9am-5pm 1 hour lunch break

 INSTRUCTOR INFORMATION

 Elizabeth O. Pierre, PhD

 Nyvall Hall

-Email: eopierre@northpark.edu

-Office Hours: By appointment
+Email: eopierre@northpark.edu Office Hours: By appointment

 Please note: Instructor will respond to emails within 24 hours between Monday-Friday(5pm) Any emails sent on Fridays after 5pm, instructor will respond by noon on following Monday.

 COURSE DESCRIPTION

 This course is designed to help students become more effective and theologically reflective as pastoral caregivers.
 Developing listening and empathic skills will be integral to this course.
 It will provide an introduction to basic pastoral care frameworks along with its relationship to psychological and developmental theories.
 The role of empathy, intercultural perspectives, issues of trauma and loss in pastoral care will be reflected upon theologically and psychologically through lecture, readings, movies, and class and group discussions.
 Finally, this class will provide ways for students to grow in assessing their own strengths and growth edges and learn how this may facilitate or impede their effectiveness as pastoral care givers

 COURSE OBJECTIVES

-- 1. Students will understand the different modes of pastoral care and learn how to apply them in their ministry.

-- Students will understand fundamental psychological and developmental theories and how they assist with providing care and counseling.

-- 3. Students will develop basic listening and empathy skills.

-- 4. Students will reflect upon the cultural issues and their impact on pastoral care.

-- 5. Students will learn how think critically, theologically, and systematically in pastoral care situations.
+- 1. Students will understand the different modes of pastoral care and learn how to apply them in their ministry. - 2.
+Students will understand fundamental psychological and developmental theories and how they assist with providing care and counseling. - 3.
+Students will develop basic listening and empathy skills. - 4.
+Students will reflect upon the cultural issues and their impact on pastoral care. - 5.
+Students will learn how think critically, theologically, and systematically in pastoral care situations.

-- 6. Students will gain greater self-awareness in order to foster healthier interpersonal relationships and practice through assignments and group interactions online.